top of page

 Agapanthus Duo Report

-Hawick Music Club press report following the Agapanthus Performance on September 12th 2021
+Hawick Music Club press report following the Agapanthus Performance

 Andrew Sherwood took to the floor with James Letham on Sunday 20th February as Agapanthus Duo in St Cuthbert's Church at 2.30 pm for Hawick Music Club.
 The concert had been previewed by BBC TV Borders as it was to feature Andrew playing a violin found in the trenches of the first World War.
 The atmosphere was such that one could almost sense the ghost of its original owner who was probably a German WW1 soldier.